The Chaos of Propagation in a Retrial Supermarket Model: A Retrial Supermarket Model

-In this section, we describe a retrial supermarket model with Poisson arrivals, exponential service times and exponential retrial times and with two different probing-server numbers, and derive a system of differential equations based on density-dependent jump Markov processes.
+In this section, we first describe a simple and basic retrial supermarket model of $N$ identical servers with Poisson arrivals, exponential service and retrial times and with two probing-server choice numbers.
+Then we use the fraction vector to construct an infinite-dimensional Markov process which expresses the state of the retrial supermarket model.